mikedelgaudio/tipsy/README.md

 - [ ] Add gtag events
 - [ ] Investigate issue when clearing item name or person name where the input field auto fills the defaults but error message remains
 - [ ] Investigate if all error toast clear screen when navigating away from /calculate (what happens if an error existed; user left and comes back?)
-- [ ] Homepage primary button does not have hover effect
+- [ ] Debounce inputs to prevent numerous state calls
+- [ ] Remove a11y-dialog in favor of native dialog element

 ## Docker build